GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

      DisplayLower1       FXParamValueDisplay 0
 ```

-This will display the value of the FX Parmeter being controlled.
+This will display the value of the FX Parameter being controlled.

-### Our first "toggle" action and using NoAction to reserve params
+### Our first "toggle" action and using NoAction to reserve parameters
 Jumping further ahead you see...
 ```
      Rotary4             NoAction